jjg/type-o/journal.md

 First row working!
 All rows working!

+OK, so now we have a complete (lower-case) keymap and we can read every key on the keyboard sucessfully.
+There's a few places we can go from here:

+* Properly handle modifier keys (shift, control, etc.) & improve keymap
+* Implement async functions to read & display keyboard values correctly

 ## 11182023

 Tweaked the bottom case design to add clearance under the keyboard and elsewhere to accomodate the wiring between modules (the Dupont connectors add a lot of height).
 This might be reducable in the future with more customized components.